Chart Color Schemes

 The level of residential development activity in Drouin was found to be higher than 90% of real estate markets across the country

-This financial year has seen $31.8 million in commercial approvals, suggesting strong local business investment.
-Compared to Rest of Vic., Drouin exhibits comparable building activity per person, maintaining market balance consistent with the broader area.
-However, construction activity has eased recently.
-Nationally, Drouin's level is well above average, reflecting strong developer confidence in the area.
+New homes are being constructed at an average value of $405,000, indicating developers target the premium market segment with higher-end properties.
+In this financial year, there have been $31.8 million in commercial approvals, suggesting strong local business investment.
+Compared to Rest of Vic., Drouin shows comparable building activity per person, maintaining market balance consistent with the broader area, though construction activity has eased recently.
+This level is well above average nationally, reflecting strong developer confidence in the area.

-Recent construction comprises 93.0% detached dwellings and 7.0% townhouses or apartments, preserving the area's traditional low density character focused on family homes appealing to those seeking space.
-With around 121 people per approval, Drouin reflects a developing area.
-Population forecasts indicate Drouin will gain approximately 4,658 residents by 2041, based on AreaSearch's latest quarterly estimate.
-Given current development patterns, new housing supply should readily meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.
+Recent construction comprises 93.0% detached dwellings and 7.0% townhouses or apartments, maintaining Drouin's traditional low density character focused on family homes appealing to those seeking space.
+With around 122 people per approval, Drouin reflects a developing area.
+Population forecasts indicate Drouin will gain 4,589 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development